goblinfactory/blog/README.md

 ***TL;DR***

-- apparently if you want to do 1 thing only, then disable ***SOPHOS live protection*** this seems to be the biggest cause of headaches.
+- apparently if you want to do 1 thing only, then disable ***SOPHOS live protection*** during backups, this seems to be the biggest cause of headaches.

 ![Time machine finally backing up at a somewhat decent speed](img/2017-01-time-machine-finally-backing-up-faster.png)